mlibrary/about-publishing/src/content/features/university-of-michigan-press-highlights.md

           In Concert by Auslander /
       - type: spacer
         spacer: Spacer
-  - heading: Highlights for Media
+  - heading: Highlights for the Media
     subheading: Theresa Schmid, Publicity and Promotions Coordinator, shares her picks for the media
     content: